alokprasad573/weather-widgets/README.md

 # 🌤️ Weather Widgets

-A sleek and modern weather application built with React and Vite.
-Display real-time weather information through beautiful, interactive widgets.
+A simple weather application built using React and display weather details dynamically.

 ## ✨ Features